 Hartland is overseen by the Resident Committee, which is made up of local residents who have been identified as leaders in the neighborhood and are committed to enhancing the community in which they live.
 The Resident Committee has many vital roles, primarily serving as a liaison and advocate for bringing the Center and the community into partnership.
 The Resident Committee also serve as advocates by talking with residents regarding their strengths, resources, and needs.
 They also help to identify means and partnerships for ensuring that classes are culturally appropriate and in line with the community’s mission along with regularly attending partnership and steering committee meetings to help guide UNP’s mission.

 The walk in center is open to all residents requesting support from University of Utah student interns and our community partners in areas including job search support, life skills training, college planning, housing, health, and much more!

-Partners at the Hartland Partnership center offer a range of educational opportunities for adults in areas such as English (ELL), writing, and citizenship.
-All classes are free of charge and open to all interested residents.
+Partners at the Hartland Partnership center offer a range of educational opportunities for adults in areas such as English language learning (ELL), writing, citizenship, and more All classes are free of charge and open to all interested residents.

 The UNP Hartland Youth Center is open for afterschool and summer programming.
 Programming is free of charge and registration is required for each participant.
 Opportunities include:

 - Tutoring & Reading Club

 - And More!